Skip to content

 Class variable Default Description

-telemetry_timeout 30 Seconds to wait for the telemetry thread to stop cleanly
+monitor_timeout 30 Seconds to wait for the monitor thread to stop cleanly

 Sampling all available process info